Kermit Roosevelt: Childhood and education

 As a child, he had little resistance to illness and infection.
 He had a flair for language, however, and read avidly.
-He showed a writing talent that led to recording his experiences in World War I in a book.
+He showed a writing talent that led to his recording his experiences in World War I in a book.

 After attending the Groton School, he enrolled at Harvard College.
 In 1909, as a freshman, he and his father (recently out of office as president)—both of whom loved nature and outdoor sports—went on a year-long expedition in Africa funded by the Smithsonian Institution.
 After this trip and a swing through Europe, Roosevelt returned to Harvard and completed four years of study in two and a half years, graduating with the Class of 1912.
 Like his father, while at Harvard he was a member of the Porcellian Club, a student social organization.

 Roosevelt became active in the Boone and Crockett Club, a wildlife conservation organization that had been co-founded by his father.
 One commentator wrote that Kermit embodied the ideals of the club perhaps more purely than anyone, including his father.